Important Announcements

 Microwave ablation is a cancer treatment in which microwave energy is sent through a narrow, microwave antenna that has been placed inside a tumor.
 The microwave energy creates heat, which destroys the diseased cells and tissue.
-It is a newer method of treating lung cancer that can target and kill cancerous cells and relieve pain.
+It is a newer method of treating cancer that can target and kill cancerous cells and relieve pain.

 How to Prepare for Microwave Ablation